The weather is amazing for a trip to Canyonlands National Park in May! But it’s also a busy time of year so prepare for crowds.

 In May the Canyonlands hikes are so nice because the sun is out and it’s not overly hot.
 This is quite different from summer when you’re sweating and worrying about heat exhaustion.

-Canyonlands National Park is internationally recognized as one of the best places for stargazing because of its remote location, accessibility, altitude and clear skies.
+Canyonlands National Park is an International Dark Sky Park because of its remote location, accessibility, altitude and clear skies.
+That’s why it’s one of the best places for stargazing!

 Canyonlands is a popular destination for astrophotographers so you won’t be alone in the park at night.